[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Sultan Ahmet Camii ve Ayasofya saat kaçta açılıyor

-How to brew Turkish Chai
+How do you brew Turkish tea?

-Baklava is a very sweet dessert.
+Baklava is a very sweet dessert, isn't it?

 Baklava çok tatlı bir tatlı değil mi